Woman using Outlook to send confidential data

 No matter how careful you are, there will be risks that data could be leaked or intercepted, and there are always new risks arising.

-If you regularly send confidential data using Outlook, it is important to be aware of the risks so you can be vigilant.
+If you regularly send confidential data using Outlook, it's important to be aware of the risks so you can be vigilant.

-For businesses, it is particularly important that employees are regularly trained to keep them up-to-date with new threats.
+For businesses, employees must be regularly trained to keep them up-to-date with new threats.

 Additional risks to be aware of include: